peteroupc/peteroupc.github.io/random.md

 1. the initial state (the seed) which the "random" result will be generated from&mdash;
     - is hard-coded,
-    - derived from user-entered data,
+    - is derived from user-entered data,
     - is known to the application and was generated using a [**cryptographic**](#Cryptographic_RNGs) or [**statistical**](#Statistical_RNGs) RNG (as defined earlier),
     - is a [**verifiable random number**](#Verifiable_Random_Numbers) (as defined later), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),